Proximity Switches - Hardware

 Photoelectric proximity switches are another type of no-contact proximity switch in widespread use in FRC.
 Photoelectric proximity switches contain a light source (usually an IR laser) and a photoelectric sensor that activates the switch when the detected light (which bounces off of the sensor target) exceeds a given threshold.
 One such sensor is the IR Obstacle Avoidance Module pictured below.

-Since photoelectric proximity switches rely on measuring the amount of reflected light, they are often inconsistent in their triggering range between different materials - accordingly, most photoelectric sensors have an adjustable activation point (typically controller by turning a screw somewhere on the sensor body).
+Since photoelectric proximity switches rely on measuring the amount of reflected light, they are often inconsistent in their triggering range between different materials - accordingly, most photoelectric sensors have an adjustable activation point (typically controlled by turning a screw somewhere on the sensor body).
 On the other hand, photoelectric sensors are also extremely versatile, as they can detect a greater variety of objects than the other types of no-contact switches.

-Photoelectric sensors are also often often used in a «beam break» configuration, in which the emitter is separate from the sensor.
+Photoelectric sensors are also often used in a «beam break» configuration, in which the emitter is separate from the sensor.
 These typically activate when an object is interposed between the emitter and the sensor.
 Pictured above is a beam break sensor with an IR LED transmitter and IR receiver.

 Time-of-flight Proximity Switches

 Time-of-flight Proximity Switches are newer to the market and are not commonly found in FRC.
 They use a concentrated light source, such as a small laser, and measure the time between the emission of light and when the receiver detects it.
 Using the speed of light, it can produce a very accurate distance measurement for a very small target area.
 Range on this type of sensor can range greatly, between 30mm to around 1000mm for the VL53L0X sensor pictured above.
-There are also longer range version available.
+There are also longer range versions available.
 More information about time of flight sensors can be found in this article and more about the circuitry can be found in this article.